TrechNex/TrechNex/README.md

 No suggestions, instructions or code posted by me on any online platform are supported by my employer unless explicitly stated on [docs.oracle.com](https://docs.oracle.com).

-I have previously published articles in [Linux Format](https://linuxformat.com/archives?author_find=87) magazine and worked on Glimpse Image Editor in my spare time 2019-2021.
+I have previously published articles in [Linux Format](https://linuxformat.com/archives?author_find=87) magazine, and used to work on [Glimpse Image Editor](https://trechnex.com/2022/06/11/glimpse-a-year-on-hiatus/) in my spare time.

 You can review my prior work experience in the technology industry on [LinkedIn](https://www.linkedin.com/in/trechnex/).